About Diffused Editor

 Why Choose This Dithering Tool?

-• 9 Professional Algorithms: Floyd-Steinberg error diffusion, Atkinson (retro Mac), Blue Noise (highest quality), Ordered Bayer matrix, Sierra, Two-Row Sierra, Burkes, Jarvis-Judice-Ninke, and Diffusion Dots bitmap style
+- 8 Professional Algorithms: Floyd-Steinberg error diffusion, Atkinson (retro Mac), Ordered Bayer matrix, Sierra, Two-Row Sierra, Burkes, Jarvis-Judice-Ninke, and Diffusion Dots bitmap style

-• Professional Quality: Implements LAB color space for perceptual color matching, smart palette extraction, unsharp mask sharpening, and film grain texture
+- Professional Quality: Implements LAB color space for perceptual color matching, smart median-cut palette extraction, and float-precision error diffusion

 Dithering Algorithms Explained